jacksonmalms/configure-ad/README.md

 </p>

 <h1>On-premises Active Directory Deployed in Azure</h1>
 This tutorial/lab outlines the implementation of on-premises Active Directory within Azure Virtual Machines.
-If you havent seen my prerequisite tutorials first, go ahead and check them first and come back here afterwards, as this lab builds on those ones.<br />
+If you haven't seen my prerequisite tutorials first, go ahead and check them first and come back here afterwards, as this lab builds on those ones.<br />

 <h2>Prerequisites</h2>